fvettore/cephbackup/README.md

 Here an example of a restore process.
 First of all I ask for a list of the images and related restore points available for the VM *ROCKY9test*.
 I choose an image *ROCKY9_01* and a restore point *000001-000003* and launch restore, giving a target image *ROCKY9test_rest*.
 The process starts, the image is created and all the diff ar added to the image.
-At the end we get the restored image  rbdpool01/ROCKY9test_rest and I can attach it as a storage to a running VM or create e new VM assigning it as storage.
+At the end I got the restored image rbdpool01/ROCKY9test_rest and I can attach it as a storage to a running VM or create e new VM assigning it as storage.

 ![Immagine 2025-02-13 083209](https://github.com/user-attachments/assets/7d61b792-b6d8-4b62-bab1-289e84b8829a)

 ## Trimming old snapshots
 Every backup action perform a snapshot.
 It is adiviceable to delete old unused snapshots frome the CEPH storage. simply launch *./bktrimsnap.php* to delete unused snapshot.
-The max number of snapshot in the field *max-snaps* of the record of your backup set will be preserved.
+The max number of snapshot in the field *max-snaps* of the record of your backup set in the tabel *backup_jobs* will be preserved.